twewyttst777/merge_vcf/README.md

 merge_vcf.sh is a script for batch runs; pass a directory as input and it will run every file in it.
 Will require modification to run as desired.

+NOTE: The bash script is set up to run twice; for a file filtered for indels and one filtered for SNVs.
+If your files are structured similarly, you may need to combine them using bcftools.

 ## Installation

 > pip3 install -r requirements.txt